ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 ## <a name="supported_fusions"></a> Performance Comparison to Non-Fused Kernels
-The table below shows some of the tested configurations and the respective increase in performance.
-Other supported configurations are not shown here.

-All configurations have a batch size of 64.

-The following graphs depicts the speedup gained for a fused Convolution+Bias+Activation over a non-fused version:
+The following graphs depicts the speedup gained for a fused Convolution+Bias+Activation over a non-fused version, all configurations have a batch size of 64:

 ![CBA Graph](cba.png)